 School employees who discover a student using a phone or other personal communication device in violation of this policy shall confiscate the device and submit it to the principal or designee.

+Violation of this policy will result in the student's cell phone being confiscated as follows:

+1st offense - held for the remainder of the day, to be returned to the student;

+2nd offense - held for the remainder of the day, to be returned to the parent/guardian; and

-Violation of this policy will result in the student's cell phone being confiscated for seven (7) days.
-A student may choose to have his/her cell phone returned before the end of the seven (7) days by paying a twenty-five dollars (\$25) fine at the end of the school day in the main office.
-If a student fails to relinquish his/her cell phone to the teacher or principal, the student will be automatically sent to the Alternative School for twenty (20) days.
-Subsequent violations will be for twenty (20) days.
+3rd offense - the student is not allowed to have a cell phone for the remainder of the school year.

+For subsequent violations or if a student fails to relinquish his/her cell phone to the teacher or principal, the student will be sent to the Alternative School for twenty (20) days; qualifying students, with an IEP, must continue to be served in accordance with the applicable state and federal laws.

-Students who use the camera component of the cell phone are subject to additional disciplinary measures, as well as reported to the appropriate law enforcement agency, if deemed appropriate.
+Students who use the camera component of the cell phone in an unauthorized manner are subject to additional disciplinary measures, as well as reported to the appropriate law enforcement agency, if deemed appropriate.